ironscar/unreal-engine-dev-starter/docs/rigging.md

 ### Fundamentals

+- Movement is with Middle mouse click & panning is holding Shift with the same
 - Check that character model is positioned at (0,0,0) at foot center
 - Shift + A will bring up the menu to place objects in scene
 - Choose Armature and by default that should place a single bone where the cursor is at